 The Most Comprehensive Resource

 Polling the Nations’ sheer comprehensiveness makes it the best resource for polling data, having more surveys from more sources in more countries than any other resource anywhere.
+The polls cover all 50 states, dozens of U.S. cities, Canadian provinces, and more than 100 countries around the world.
+Polling the Nations is updated regularly so users always have access to the latest polls.
 Plus, having more than 30 years of outstanding reference material makes it easy for researchers to track changing public opinions on topics over time.

-- Definitive coverage: Polling the Nations features the full text of 18,000+ surveys and 700,000+ questions from more than 1,700 polling organizations from 1986 to today in the United States and more than 100 other countries—more nations than any other resource—plus an extensive index with more than 7,000 topics on politics, social issues, economics, and more.
+- Definitive coverage: Polling the Nations features the full text of more than 750,000 questions from more than 18,000 surveys conducted in the United States and more than 100 other countries—more nations than any other resource—from 1986 to the present.
+Plus, an extensive index contains more than 3,000 topics on politics, social issues, economics, and more.

-- Authoritative sources: Polling the Nations provides surveys from the most respected polling organizations in the world, including Gallup, CNN, ABC/USA Today, CBS/New York Times, Fox News, NBC/Wall Street Journal, Quinnipiac, Brookings Institution, Marist Poll, and Pew Research Center, as well as from major universities, foundations, associations, and corporations.
+- Authoritative sources: Polling the Nations provides surveys from the most respected polling organizations in the world, including CNN, ABC/USA Today, CBS/New York Times, Fox News, NBC/Wall Street Journal, Quinnipiac, Economist/YouGov, Marist, and Pew Research Center, as well as from major universities, foundations, associations, and corporations.

-- A range of topics: The timely, evergreen topics polled include:
+- A range of topics: The timely, curricular topics polled include: